ordina-jworks/ordina-jworks.github.io/_posts/2019-08-23-test-design.md

 ## The most basic test design

 A common practice in writing tests is creating a test class for each production class.
-The reason why it is such a popular practice, is because;
+The reason why it is such a popular practice, is because:
 * it's easy to find tests for the production code you're looking at,
 * it's a quick way to write new tests because you don't have to think about how and where to write tests.